ereedsanchez/WyzeCam-Forest-Buddy/README.md

 ## Installation of the new Firmware

-1. Clone the repository from github.
-If you are on Windows download the repository as zip file.
+1. Download the repository as zip file from linked repository or simply click [here](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks/archive/refs/heads/master.zip).
 2. Copy everything from "firmware_mod" folder into the **root** of the microSD

 It should look like this: